SurDno/Uncut/README.md

 Gameplay:
 * Restored an ability to heal injured teammates using bandages instead of medkits.
+* Restored cut projector behaviour that made it get turned off on dusk and get turned on again on dawn.

 Sounds:
 * Restored Father Valerian's greeting and farewell phrases.
 Besides, since one of the latter was a copy of another, an original file has been ported from Build 3436.